-Based on random sampling of SCRD community members, this risk is considered to be low, with recurrence intervals ranging between one and five years.
-In the event of heavy snowfall, transportation, including ferry access to and from the Sunshine Coast may be interrupted or delayed.
-Dangerous driving conditions may cause motor vehicle accidents as a corollary effect of inclement weather.
-These incidents combined may be sufficient to burden local response agencies such as fire, police, ambulance and public works but the isolated effects of a snowstorm are considered to be a low hazard to the Town of Gibsons.
+Based on random sampling of SCRD community members, this risk is considered to be low to moderate, with recurrence intervals ranging between one and five years.
+Transportation, including ferry access to and from the Sunshine Coast may be interrupted or delayed due to heavy snowfall, and dangerous driving conditions may cause motor vehicle accidents as a corollary effect of inclement weather.
+These incidents combined may be sufficient to burden local response agencies such as fire, police, ambulance and public works but the isolated effects of a snowstorm are considered a low hazard.